Frequently Asked Questions

 Chrome and Chrome clones (Edge, Brave, Opera...).

-On top of this, thanks to the native adblocker Orion is simply unrivaled in speed when browsing the web.
+On top of this, the native built-in ad-blocker makes Orion simply unrivaled in

 How much memory does Orion use?